An independent company with 22 years of expertise in flight data animation for Flight Safety and Pilot Training

 - application of braking,

-Using big data in such a way will be very useful for the pilots and, finally, will be a game changer to improve daily operations and to ensure the safety of the flight.
+Using tailored big data in such a way can be very useful for pilots and, finally, will be a game-changer to improve daily operations and to ensure the safety of the flights.

 Senior Advisor CEFA Aviation

 Captain on A330/A340, TRI/SFE, acceptance pilot and legal expert in accident investigation

 Now, what do YOU think about using big data to improve pilots’ performances at the individual level?
 Share your personal thoughts in the comments below!